 Danny Sullivan (born 1950) raced for Tyrrell in 1983 but only scored points once with a fifth place at Monaco.
 Afterwards he went onto have a long and successful IndyCar career, famously winning the Indy 500 in 1985 with what became known as ‘spin and win’.

 Teo Fabi (born 1955) raced in the mid-1980s for teams such as Toleman, Brabham, and Benetton.
 His best results were a couple of third places but he’s perhaps best known for a quirky stat - despite taking three pole positions during his career, he never so much as led a lap.
 The closest he came was in the 1986 Austrian GP when he took the lead from teammate Gerhard Berger, only for his engine to fail a few corners later.

 If you take a dash of confidence and a sprinkling of speed and wrap them up in a bundle of lunacy, the result is Pastor Maldonado (born 1985).
 You don’t beat Fernando Alonso for a win in a straight fight without being incredibly talented, but unfortunately for Pastor, he too often found himself letting his emotions get the better of him and by the time he joined Lotus, it seemed his speed had deserted him too.
 Always unpredictable and never boring, we still miss him a bit, but he seems to have found a solid home for himself in sportscar racing.

-Today also marks the second anniversary of WTF1’s relaunch - yup, by complete coincidence, it was on Maldonado’s birthday!
+Today also marks the third anniversary of WTF1’s relaunch - yup, by complete coincidence, it was on Maldonado’s birthday!
 We wouldn’t be where we are without our fans, so a huge thank you for all of your support - hopefully we can keep providing you with content you all enjoy!